-2.2 ADOPTION OF NEW AND REVISED STANDARDS - On January 1, 2020, the Company has adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are effective from that date and are relevant to its operations.
-The adoption of these new/revised FRSs, and amendments to FRSs does not result in changes to the Company's accounting policies and has no material effect on the amounts reported for the current or prior year except as disclosed below:
+2.2 ADOPTION OF NEW AND REVISED STANDARDS - On January 1, 2022, the Company has adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are effective from that date and are relevant to its operations.
+The adoption of these new/revised FRSs, and amendments to FRSs does not result in changes to the Company's accounting policies and has no material effect on the amounts reported for the current or prior year.